HackBulgaria/Programming101/week5/zoo_problem.md

 # Zoo Problem - Simulating a zoo

-## We'll be writing a program that will (hopefully) simulate the live going on in the zoo.
+## We'll be writing a program that will simulate the live going on in the zoo.

 Here are descriptions of the classes you should have to complete the task, but of course you're free to add more if you feel you'll need to.